Advanced Composite Training and Development Centre

-The centre will allow students to progress from craft apprentice level at Airbus to Chartered Engineer through qualifications which are delivered by Glyndŵr University at every level, including HNC/HND, foundation degree, BSc, MSc and PhD.
+The centre allows students to progress from craft apprentice level at Airbus to Chartered Engineer, through qualifications which are delivered by Wrexham Glyndŵr University at every level, including the HNC/HND, foundation degree, BSc, MSc and PhD.
 The University’s new MSc and MRes in Composites have been developed in association with Airbus.

-Research led by Glyndŵr University is targeted at developing faster manufacturing and processing techniques for composite materials which will help to meet future demand for aircraft and composites in general.
+Research led by Wrexham Glyndŵr University is targeted at developing faster manufacturing and processing techniques for composite materials, which will help to meet future demand for aircraft and composites in general.

 The Centre welcomes enquiries from industry and academia to establish new co-operative research links.
-Projects can vary from short term consultancy to more long term collaborations through schemes such as Technology Strategy Board Collaborative R&D, Knowledge Transfer Partnerships (KTP), Research Council funded collaborations, European Union Funding and contract research.
+Projects can vary from short-term consultancy, to more long-term collaborations through schemes such as Technology Strategy Board Collaborative R&D, Knowledge Transfer Partnerships (KTP), Research Council funded collaborations and contract research.